This article on HS2 was originally published in May 2015, and is re-run due to the government announcing the delay of large parts of the network.

-There’s just one problem; the fares between Milton Keynes and London are far too low to justify building a new railway.
+HS2: fares between Milton Keynes and London are too low to justify building a new railway

 So here’s the really clever bit about HS2.
 We build the new railway we need to the midlands – but then keep building it north to Manchester even though we don’t need to.
 This lets us say that we’re building it to serve Mancunians: then we can then use their much higher fares to make the scheme look like better value for money.

 Politically this trick is perfect.
 Commuters in Milton Keynes get investment from the government (indirectly, through the relief to the existing line), and politicians can say that they’re investing in the North.
 It wins votes in places they matter, and costs them in safe seats where they don’t.